-The Faculty Multimedia Center (FMC) is a state of the art digital media production and multimedia learning facility for UCF faculty use.
+The Faculty Multimedia Center (FMC) is a media production and multimedia learning facility for UCF faculty use.

 FMC technology available to faculty for enhancing teaching and learning includes the use of current instructional technology used at UCF.
 If you need your professional portrait updated, we can help with that too.

 Knowledgeable staff members are available to help.
 To ensure we have dedicated time to spend with you, scheduling an appointment is preferred.